Pet Bundle Sale!

 If both are true and the connection is still failing and you are still seeing the error message in your TruSens Smart App, see the instructions for repairing the SensorPod's connection in the Owner's Manual.

-You can find detailed step by step instructions on how to pair your TruSens Smart Air Purifier to your Alexa device here
+See our detailed step by step instructions on how to pair your TruSens Smart Air Purifier to your Alexa device.

 The Alexa App allows the renaming of an air purifier, but we do not recommend it.